log1cs/OpenCore-STABLE-Vostro3568/README.md

 For the best power management it's recommended to disable CFG lock and let macOS do the power management.
 Follow [this guide](https://github.com/jaromeyer/XPS9570-Catalina/issues/44#issuecomment-708540167) to do so.
 For more information about CFG lock, have a look [here](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html).

 ### I have a Samsung PM981 SSD, will it work?
 The Samsung PM981 (or more precise the controller it uses) is known to cause random kernel panics in macOS.
-Up until now, there was no way to even install macOS on the PM981 and the only option was to replace it with either a SATA or a known working NVMe SSD.
-However, recently a new set of patches, namely [NVMeFix](https://github.com/acidanthera/NVMeFix) was released.
-It greatly improves compatibility with non-apple SSDs including the PM981.
-Thanks to those patches, you can now install macOS, but there is still a chance for kernel panics to occur while booting.
+Up until now, there was no way to even install macOS on the PM981 and the only option was to replace it with either a SATA3 SSD.

-## Credits:

-- Thanks to [Acidanthera](https://github.com/acidanthera) and [PMHeart](https://github.com/PMHeart) for providing kext and [CPUFriend](https://github.com/acidanthera/CPUFriend).

-- Thanks to ComboJack cause this providing headphones script to fix "reeeee" sounds when you connect the headphones in ALC256.